Coronavirus, strikes…: your rights as travelers

 The possibility to cancel does not automatically mean that there will be a refund

-First contact the French hotel owner or the owner of the accommodation and try to negotiate a postponement of your stay or a credit note.
+First contact the hotel owner or the owner of the accommodation and try to negotiate a postponement of your stay or a credit note.
 Then contact the platform on which you made your reservation.

 The intermediary platform can help you to facilitate the cancellation of the reservation with the hotel or the owner of an accommodation (cancellation free of charge, modification of your reservation ...).